The Android Arc (a.k.a. the Cell Arc) is the third story arc in the Dragon Ball Z series.

 - Deer in the Headlights: #17 and #18 have a nasty case of standing still and not running once Cell enters the picture, even when given ample amounts of time to run away.

-- `Did Not Get the Girl: Android 18 is pissed at Krillin by the end of the arc and angrily flies off.
+- Did Not Get the Girl: Android 18 is pissed at Krillin by the end of the arc and angrily flies off.
 Subverted in the next arc, though, where it's revealed they got married during the Time Skip.

 - Didn't Think This Through: Goku's plan to have Gohan defeat Cell had some clear holes he didn't realize.
 See What the Hell, Hero?.

 - Downplayed in Piccolo's case regarding his fight with Android #17: They come at the Kame House looking for Goku.
-Piccolo decides to fight them, and notes that even if one of them is destroyed, Cell can't achieve his completion.
+Piccolo decides to fight them, and notes that if just one of them is destroyed, Cell can't achieve his completion.
 However, him and #17 are evenly matched, and the fight only signals Cell to their location.

 - Trunks has to spell out to Vegeta that letting Cell go to absorb Android #18 to get a Worthy Opponent was a very bad idea, and that he might grow stronger than the both of them.
 Vegeta is only amused by the prospect.
 He stops laughing once Cell starts beating the crap out of him.